 There are also sorting mechanisms in search engines, proposed content recommendation and selection mechanisms that, at the present time, do not appear in a transparent manner...
 All of this can have impacts that most people still underestimate with regard to the granting of bank loans, insurance, recruitment situations, etc.

-Real challenges, therefore, concerning information, neutrality, loyalty, fairness, non-discrimination, unfair competition, respect of consent and privacy, etc. Nonetheless, one thing that it is very important to understand is that the TransAlgo scientific platform will in no way be responsible for the regulatory control of the algorithms or the use of the data.
+Real challenges, therefore, concerning information, neutrality, loyalty, fairness, non-discrimination, tackling unfair competition, respect for consent and privacy, etc. Nonetheless, one thing that it is very important to understand is that the TransAlgo scientific platform will in no way be responsible for the regulatory control of the algorithms or the use of the data.
 It will propose studies, tools and services to all of the actors concerned.